-Most teens see alcohol used and promoted throughout their lives.
+Most teens and young children see alcohol used and promoted throughout their lives.
 Whether it’s a parent’s glass of wine at a restaurant, a sidewalk sign advertising happy hour or a TV ad promoting low-carb beer, alcohol is a nearly unavoidable part of our culture.
 So, it’s understandable that teens would be curious.
 The fact that they aren’t supposed to drink alcohol until age 21 (in the United States) may make it more intriguing.

 As a parent, it’s your job to educate your teen about drinking alcoholic beverages.
 That way, when they’re out in the world without your supervision, they can make healthy choices.
 Here are nine ways you can help prevent underage drinking with your own kids: